zompi2/cppcorosample/README.md

 # Fibonacci Generator

 We can write a slightly more advanced Generator.
 This one will yield every next number in the Fibonacci sequence.
+This code with comments is also inside the `Samples` directory here: [04_CoroFibonacciGenerator.cpp](Samples/04_CoroFibonacciGenerator.cpp)

 ```c++
 CoroGenerator<int> FibonacciGenerator(const int Amount)